CCM v4 FAQ - Transition Timeline

 Other mappings will be released later within the timeframe from June to September.
 CSA will be working to create additional mapping to relevant standards, best practices, laws and regulations (e.g., NIST 800-53 Rev 5, ENISA Security Controls for Cloud Services, CIS Controls, PCI-DSS, AICPA TSP).

 The fourth version of Consensus Assessment Initiative Questionnaire (CAIQ) will be released June 2021.
 This questionnaire accompanies the CCM and provides questions that vendors can answer to ascertain if they comply with the CCM.

 When will the implementation and auditing guidelines be released?

-In Fall (September-December) the CCM Lite will be released.
+In Q1 2022, the CCM Lite and CCM-SaaS will be released.
 The CCM Lite is a lightweight version of CCM which contains the foundational controls that any CSP regardless of their delivery model approach, size, complexity of the operations should implement, no matter what.

 STAR Program Transition Timeline

 When will it be possible to use version 4 of the CAIQ and CCM for STAR Submissions?
-When will v3.0.1 no longer be accepted?
+When will previous versions no longer be accepted?

-Until January 2022 we'll accept both V3.0.1 and V4.
-After January 2022, all the new submissions (i.e. those services that are joining the STAR Registry for the first time) shall be done using V4.
-The companies/services that were in the registry prior to January 2022, have a two year transition period (until January 2023) to switch to the new version.
+Until December 2021 we'll accept both versions of the CAIQ and CCM.
+After October 2021, all the new submissions (i.e. those services that are joining the STAR Registry for the first time) shall be done using V4.
+The companies/services that were in the registry prior to December 2021, have a two year transition period to switch to the new version.

 Will CCM v4 be used now for the STAR attestation or Certifications?
 Or is CCM v3.0.1 still accepted?